MiguelSombrero/skill-em-all/README.md

     http://localhost:5000

-### Deploy to Heroku
+## Deploy app to Heroku

+You need to have [Heroku account](https://www.heroku.com/) account and [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) in order to deploy app to heroku with these instructions.

+When in application root folder, create heroku app:

+    heroku create <name-of-your-application>

+Add heroku remote to your local git repository

+    git remote add heroku <address-in-heroku-of-your-application>

+Add required environment variables to Heroku

+    heroku config:set HEROKU=1

+Add Postgres database to your Heroku application

+    heroku addons:add heroku-postgresql:hobby-dev

+Commit and push your changes to heroku

+    git add .
+    git commit -m "deploy to Heroku"
+    git push heroku master

 ## TODO

 - exception handling in views
-- information is specific person available (tied into another project or not)
+- information if specific person is available (tied into another project or not)
-- etc etc
+- possibility to update experience without deleting and adding skill
+- Add more information in My projects view
+- correct rounding for experiences in skills
+- Do not show
+- ... and lots of minor bug fixes and betterments